The idea of worms inside your dog is scary but it happens more often than you think.

-Other symptoms of dog worms that can be seen from external such as hot and dry nose, red and scurfy pimple, irritated condition of the skin, pale lips, watery in the eyes, gums and foul breath.
+Other symptoms of dog worms that can be seen from outside such as hot and dry nose, red and scurfy pimples, irritated condition of the skin, pale lips, watery eyes, pale gums, and foul breath.

-Roundworm is the common type of worm that can be found inside most dogs and they are divided into two main types.
+Roundworm is the common type of worm that can be found inside most dogs.
+They are divided into two main types.

-Parasitic worms or helminth parasite that feed and live inside the intestine of their host causing nutrient absorption problems which can further leads to weakness and disease.
-Toxocara canis are white and yellow in color.
-Adult worm can have the size ranging from 9 – 18 centimetre.
+Parasitic worms or helminth parasite that feeds and lives inside the intestine of its host causing nutrient absorption problems which can further lead to weakness and disease.
+Toxocara Canis are white and yellow in color.
+An adult worm can have a size ranging from 9 – 18 centimeters.

-Toxascaris leonina are usually found in feces and vomit remain of the animals.
-When toxascaris leonina eggs are ingested, they will hatch inside small intestine of their host.
-After fully growth and molt, they will return to the intestinal lumen and live there.
+Toxascaris Leonina is usually found in feces and vomit remains of the animals.
+When Toxascaris Leonina eggs are ingested, they hatch inside the small intestine of their host.
+After full growth and molting, they return to the intestinal lumen and live there.

-Toxascaris leonina absorb the nutrients from their host that can interfere with digestion system and also damage the inner lining of the intestine.
-Adult worm usually have 3-4 inches long.
-The adult female worm lays her eggs which will later passed into dog feces.
-The eggs can become infective after three to six days exposure in the environment.
+Toxascaris leonina absorbs the nutrients from their host that leads to interference with the digestion system and also damages the inner lining of the intestine.
+An adult worm is usually 3-4 inches long.
+The adult female worm lays her eggs which will later be passed into the dog’s feces.
+The eggs can become infective after three to six days of exposure to the outside environment.

 Roundworms can be detected by examining the feces for the presence of eggs.

-Roundworms have a spaghetti-like appearance and the length of their body can grow up to 7 inches long.
-Eggs of roundworms are sticky and can easily adhere to any objects or any part of human body.
+Roundworms have a spaghetti-like appearance and length of their body can grow up to 7 inches long.
+Eggs of roundworms are sticky and can easily adhere to any object or any part of the human body.

-Infected dog may not show any signs at first but in more severe cases may experience dull hair coats, weight loss, vomiting, diarrhea, and develop a belly appearance.
-If round worms is build up in dog intestines then there is a chance that these worms can block the path and result in death.
+An infected dog may not show any signs at first but in more severe cases may experience dull hair coats, weight loss, vomiting, diarrhea, and develop a pot-belly appearance.
+If roundworms have accumulated in dog intestines then there is a chance that these worms can block the path and result in death.

 Clean up feces or any dirty objects around your backyard regularly to prevent your dog from contracting roundworms.

-Roundworm can also be transmitted to human by eggs ingestion so you should wash your hands after doing activities or before eating any food that have direct contact such as hamberger, french fries etc.
+Roundworm can also be transmitted to humans by egg ingestion so you should wash your hands after having playtime with your dog or before eating any food that has direct contact.

-Veterinarian can use medications for deworming process.
-Medications essentially anesthetize the worms which make them unable to grip onto the host intestine and passes on along with the stool.
-Roundworms cannot survive long in the environment.
-You may be surprise by their long length and see them moving when they come out.
+The veterinarian can use medications for deworming process.
+Medications essentially anesthetize the worms which makes them unable to grip onto the host’s intestine and pass on along with the stool.
+Roundworms cannot survive long in the outside environment.
+You may be surprised by their long length and see them moving when they come out.